TYLER-JM/barChart_repo/README.md

 1. `function makeEl(type, className)`
   - This function is used to help create new DOM elements.
 It returns a string that is used with jQuery to make new elements and attach them to a variable.
 It takes two arguments both in the form of a string:
-    1. the type of element, i.e. "div", "p", "h1".
+    1. the type of element, i.e. "div", "p", "h1"
-    2. an optional class name to be applied to the new element
+    2. an optional class name to be applied to the new element, i.e. "container", "nav-wrapper"

 2. `function getScale(s, e, inc)`
   - This function is used to help generate the scale displayed along the y-axis.
 It returns a 2D array.
 Each sub-array contains: